How to Record Guitar at Home

 The most important step?
 Just start recording.
 Your first recordings will not sound like professional albums.
 That’s fine.
 Recording is a skill that improves with practice, just like playing guitar.

-Related articles: Getting Started with Home Recording, Best Guitar Amps for Home and Stage, Best Acoustic Guitars for Beginners
+Related articles: Getting Started with Home Recording, Recording Gear Hub, Best Guitar Amps for Home and Stage, Best Acoustic Guitars for Beginners

 Mike Reynolds